-1. The provisions of this Regulation shall be kept under review taking into account inter alia evolving national circumstances, international developments and efforts undertaken to achieve the long-term objectives of the Paris Agreement.

-2. The Commission shall report to the European Parliament and to the Council by 28 February 2024 and every five years thereafter on the operation of this Regulation, its contribution to the Union's overall 2030 greenhouse gas emission reduction target and its contribution to the goals of the Paris Agreement, and may make proposals if appropriate.
+- 1. The provisions of this Regulation shall be kept under review taking into account inter alia evolving national circumstances, international developments and efforts undertaken to achieve the long-term objectives of the Paris Agreement. - 2.
+The Commission shall report to the European Parliament and to the Council within six months following each global stocktake agreed under Article 14 of the Paris Agreement on the operation of this Regulation, its contribution to the Union's overall 2030 greenhouse gas emission reduction target and its contribution to the goals of the Paris Agreement, in particular with regard to the need for additional Union policies and measures in view of necessary greenhouse gas reductions by the Union and its Member States, and may make proposals if appropriate.